What is the cost of living in Vietnam?

 APARTMENT AND HOUSE PRICES IN VIETNAM

 The best thing here is that Vietnam can accommodate both expats who are looking into cheap living and those who are keen to have a luxurious life.
 Here is for more detailed about the difference between the type of housing in Vietnam and its prices.
 The price varies depending on the location and services that are included.
+Finding an apartment or house in Vietnam can be easy or hard depending on where and when are you arriving or moving.

 LENGTH OF CONTRACT: minimum of 6 months to 1 year